 Changes to Voluntary Contributions

-- Complete a SUSORP Change Form (ORP-16A) and submit this form to the HR Benefits department.
+- Complete a SUSORP Change Form (ORP-CHANGE) and submit this form to the HR Benefits department.

 How to Change ORP Vendors